How to Combine Ratios

 If you have 24 buckets of water, you need 45 buckets of sand.

-🍪 Quiz: Practicing Combining Two ratios into One
+🍪 Quiz: Practicing Combining Two Ratios Into One

 Membership Required